firecracker-microvm/firecracker/docs/jailer.md

   the jailer will write all cgroup parameters specified through `--cgroup` in `/sys/fs/cgroup/<controller_name>/all_uvms/external_uvms/<id>`.
 By default, the parent cgroup is `exec-file`.
+  If there are no `--cgroup` parameters specified and `--group-version=2` was passed, then the jailer will move the process to the specified cgroup.
 - `cgroup-version` is used to select which type of cgroup hierarchy to use for the creation of cgroups.
 The default value is "1" which means that cgroups specified with the `cgroup` argument will be created within a v1 hierarchy.